University employees may hire creative services providers on a freelance basis. A few things to keep in mind:

 - The University requires signed release forms for video of any person younger than 18 who is clearly recognizable; a parent or legal guardian must sign the child/ward release form (.pdf).

-- Princeton students, faculty and staff members do not need to sign an appearance release form to appear in a video produced by the University unless they are presenting copyrighted material, but any person 18 or older who speaks in a video and who is not a current student or faculty or staff member at Princeton must sign the recording release form (.pdf).
+- Princeton students, faculty and staff members should be asked to sign an appearance release form to be interviewed in a video produced by the University or if they are presenting copyrighted material.
+They do not need to sign the release to be filmed participating in campus activities.
+Also, any person 18 or older who speaks in a video and who is not a current student or faculty or staff member at Princeton must sign the recording release form (.pdf).

 Keep in mind: